ignotur/Random-forest-open-cluster/README.md

 <img crossorigin="anonymous" src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Pleiades_large.jpg/800px-Pleiades_large.jpg" class="jpg" alt="Pleiades large.jpg" width="348" height="251" style="">

+Another types of clusters which can potentially be found in the Sky are globular clusters and young stellar clusters.
+Globular clusters contain from hundred thousands to a few millions of stars.
+There are approximately 150 globular clusters in our Galaxy and all of them are known.
+Young stellar clusters are objects typically embedded in gas and dust and cannot be seen in the Gaia data.

 ## Typical features of open clusters:

 ### 1) Similar chemical composition

 In articles on astronomy, you can see the terms "abundance" and "metallicity".
 The first term is usually used to define the amount of a chemical element in relation to the amount of such an element in the Sun, but can be defined differently.
 The second term usually refers to the ratio of the abundance of Fe in a star (object) to the abundance of Fe in the Sun, but can be defined differently.

+Stars in the open clusters are born from the same gas cloud in a single episode of star formation, so they all are expected to have the same metallicity.

 ### 2) Located either in the galactic disk or near it: